sjhuang26/thinking-system/README.md

 I think I have created a worthwhile behavioral intervention with three rules.

 1. mindfully compare the **detail** before-and-after, noting that state change can occur without any meaningful detail changes
-2. intrinsic reward for making the CORRECT behavior
+2. making the CORRECT behavior needs to be intrinsically rewarding
-3. label swap cycle (binary rhythm) of CORRECT and INCORRECT
+3. swap labels between CORRECT and INCORRECT in a cycle

+Is this merely a "detail mindfulness habit," or is it a **signal booster** (e.g., like a _Harry Potter_ magic wand)?

+Signal boosters require deliberate practice to make the most of them.
+To avoid severe training plateaus, step 2 needs to be super easy at first and increasingly hard.

 Implementation notes.